-- 320. Methods of Literacy Instruction for the Emergent Reader (2) (1st, F, Sp) Theory and methods of teaching handwriting, spelling, listening, oral and written communication, and grammar are emphasized in this course.
-(Prerequisite: Formal admission to the Department of Education.) - 321.
-Methods of Literacy Instruction for the Fluent Reader (3) (F, W) Theory of the nature of reading, methods and approaches to teaching reading, reading readiness, phonics, word recognition, comprehension, assessment, and recreational
+320. Methods of Literacy Instruction for the Emergent Reader (2) (F, W, S) Theory and methods of teaching handwriting, spelling, listening, oral and written communication, and grammar are emphasized in this course.
+(Prerequisite or corequisite: EDU 312)

-- reading are emphasized in this course.
-(Prerequisite: Formal admission to the Department of Education and the Professional Year.) - 330.
-Classroom Management (2) (F, W) An in-depth study of effective classroom management practices in the public school classroom.
-Emphasis will be placed on specific applications in the classroom for the master teacher.
-(Prerequisite: Formal admission to the School of Education, EDUC 312, and must be taken concurrently with ELED/SCED 491) - 343.
-PE & Health Methods for the Elementary Teacher (2) (F, W) This course is designed to prepare elementary teachers to understand and apply different methods of teaching physical education, health and rhythmic movement/dance to children in their classrooms related to Hawaii State Curriculum Standards.
+343. PE & Health Methods for the Elementary Teacher (2) (F, W, S) This course is designed to prepare elementary teachers to understand and apply different methods of teaching physical education, health and rhythmic movement/dance to children in their classrooms related to Hawaii State Curriculum Standards.
 In this interdisciplinary course a variety of skills and fundamentals applicable to all elementary school levels will be covered.
+(Prerequisite: EDU 212).

+347. Math Methods for the Elementary Teacher, Part 1 (2) (F, W, S) Students examine elementary mathematics from a theoretical and practical background, focusing on the early learner, Kindergarten through Second Grade.
+Emphasis will be placed on applying research-based strategies, using manipulatives to establish a solid math foundation for later grades.
+(Prerequisite or corequisite EDU 312)

-(Prerequisite: Formal admission to the School of Education). - 351.
-Mathematics Methods for the Elementary Teacher (3) (F, W) Students examine elementary mathematics from a theoretical and practical background.
-Use of manipulative aids and games is emphasized.
-Other topics include computational error pattern analysis of students work.
-(Prerequisite: Formal admission to the School of Education and competency in K-8 mathematics). - 360.
-Science Methods for the Elementary Teacher (3) (1st, W, Sp) Students examine the teaching of elementary science from a theoretical and practical background including the use of state guidelines.
+360. Science Methods for the Elementary Teacher (3) (F, W, S) Students examine the teaching of elementary science from a theoretical and practical background including the use of state guidelines.
 Emphasis is placed on the discovery approach using hands-on experiences.
+(Prerequisite or corequisite: EDU 312)

-(Prerequisite: Formal admission to the School of Education) - 378.
-Music for Elementary Teachers (2) (1st, Sp) Introduction to fundamentals of music theory, developing the child's voice, establishing a classroom environment for musical development with emphasis on appropriate musical experiences, resources, and teaching strategies.
-(Prerequisite: Formal admission to the School of Education.)
+378. Music for Elementary Teachers (1) (F, W) Introduction to fundamentals of music theory, developing the child's voice, establishing a classroom environment for musical development with emphasis on appropriate musical experiences, resources, and teaching strategies.
+(Prerequisite: EDU 212.)

+379. Social Studies Content for Elementary Teachers (2) (F, W, S) An introduction to Social Studies topics associated with a K-6 curriculum.
+The course covers basic overviews of US History, key World History time periods, economic terms, government themes, particularly the US Constitution, geography and behavioral sciences.
+(Prerequisite: EDU 212.)

-- 380. Multicultural Education, the Constitution and Social Studies Methods for the Elementary Teacher (3) (F, W, Sp) Theoretical and practical background for teaching social studies in the elementary school.
+380. Multicultural Education, the Constitution and Social Studies Methods for the Elementary Teacher (3) (F, W, S) Theoretical and practical background for teaching social studies in the elementary school.
 Emphasis is placed on the multicultural component in the public schools.
 Basic principles of democracy embedded in the United States Constitution are studied with application for the elementary school population.
-(Prerequisite: Formal admission to the School of Education.) - 390R.
-Special Topics in Elementary Education (1-3) (Variable). - 491.
-Observation and Practicum (4) (F, W) Students work under the tutelage of a University Supervisor and a Cooperating Teacher in elementary schools demonstrating pedagogy learned in methods courses.
-Seminar attendance required.
-(Prerequisite: EDUC 312 and formal admission to the School of Education and the Professional Year.) - 492.
-Student Teaching (12) (F, W) Supervised teaching in the elementary schools.
-Seminar attendance required.
-Successful completion of PRAXIS series required for U.S. licensees.
-(Prerequisites: Successful completion of all preliminary courses including ELED 491.) - 493.
-Student Teaching (6) (1st, Sp) Continuation of student teaching designed to provide additional grade experiences in elementary education.
-Seminar attendance required.
-(Prerequisite: ELED 492.)
+(Prerequisite or corequisite: EDU 312) 390R.
+Special Topics in Elementary Education (1-3) (Variable).

+421. Methods of Literacy Instruction for the Fluent Reader (3) (F, W, S) Theory of the nature of reading, methods and approaches to teaching reading, reading readiness, phonics, word recognition, comprehension, assessment, and recreational reading are emphasized in this course.
+(Prerequisite: EDU 312, ELED 320, and corequisite ELED 491 (except non-certification track))